gumaerc-testorg/21m.732-fall-2008/content/pages/projects.md

 ### Food assignment

 Ads for Vytorin, an anti-cholesterol drug, feature photos of food and people with matching appearances.
 See examples: [one](http://dearscience.org/wp-content/uploads/2008/04/vytorin500.jpg), [two](http://i.zdnet.com/blogs/vytorinad.JPG), [three](http://s.wsj.net/media/vytorin_c_20080116140537.jpg), [four](http://bp0.blogger.com/_ZiPiXEv_Q_g/Rd2XAUnIbvI/AAAAAAAAANA/dImNwirU7DI/s1600-h/VytorinWebAd.jpg).
 Students were asked to bring in a photo of a food that they find attractive.
-They then render a character using the same principles of design observed in the food picture. ([Images]({{< baseurl >}}/pages/image-galleries/food-assignment))
+They then render a character using the same principles of design observed in the food picture. ({{< resource_link b0081133-fc7e-cb3e-2f17-a4cde7eb0d41 "Images" >}})

 {{< tdclose >}}